-- 1. Extend the outer rails as illustrated. - 2.
-Align the inner rails of the chassis with the outer rails on the rack. - 3.
-Slide the inner rails into the outer rails, keeping the pressure even on both sides.
-When the chassis has been pushed completely into the rack, it should click into the locked position. - 4.
+- 1. Pull the middle rail out of the front of the outer rail and make sure that the ball bearing shuttle is locked at the front of the middle rail. - 2.
+Align the rear of the chassis rails with the middle rails and then push evenly on both sides of the chassis until it clicks into the fully extended position. - 3.
+Depress the locking tabs on both sides of the chassis and push the it fully into the rack.
+The locking tabs should "click". - 4.
 Optional screws may be used to hold the front of the chassis to the rack.

-Figure 2-6.
+Figure 2-5.
 Installing the Server into the Rack